 •To read more about the other Lessons within that block, just scroll up and down that 4-5 Lesson bock's web page.

-Note: if you are still unclear about your eligibility for any of the above Lessons briefly described on this web page:
+Note: if you are still unclear about your eligibility for any of the above Lessons briefly described on this workshop web page:

-•Please feel free to ask Jim directly, e-mail:
+•Please feel free to ask me directly, e-mail: jim@jimrichardson.com, phone: 415-877-4424

 *No pre-requisites: these Lessons can be taken stand-alone, even if you are yet to take Lessons 1-4 or any preceding Lessons.